top of page

 New service management outlook

-The hotel and restaurant industry is facing great challenges in the COVID pandemic.
-However, it is important to consider this difficulty as a valuable opportunity to leap into a truly strong industry and conduct an appropriate analysis of the current situation.
+Now that we have overcome the coronavirus pandemic and tourism demand is once again gaining momentum, many business owners are suffering from a lack of human capital, both qualitatively and quantitatively.
+However, what is important is to view this current situation as a valuable opportunity to leap forward into a truly strong industry, and to conduct an appropriate analysis of the current situation.
 It can be said that the strategy that will be effective in the future is to shift from "market expansion principle" to "market deepening", that is, to emphasize relationships with customers.

 So what exactly should we do?